tekknolagi/isdt/lecture-notes/2-vcs.md

-So, although it's easy to rewrite a commit immediately after you make it (and, in fact, `git commit --amend` does exactly that), it's difficult and inadvisable to rewrite a commit with a significant number of children, especially in projects with multiple collaborators who each have a copy of the repository.
+So, although it's easy to rewrite a commit immediately after you make it (and, in fact, `git commit --amend` does exactly that), it's difficult and inadvisable to rewrite a commit with a significant number of references, especially in projects with multiple collaborators who each have a copy of the repository.
 There are Git commands, like `git rebase` and the much riskier `git filter-repo`, which do so nonetheless, but you should use those judiciously and only in accordance with what your collaborators on a given project expect.

 Hopefully this illustrates the technical reason why `git revert` creates a new commit instead of rewriting history.
-But there's also a much simpler ergonomic reason why, which is that an accurate history helps us as developers.
+But there's also a second reason why, which is that an accurate history helps us as developers.
 Seeing a commit followed by a revert tells you what's been tried before, why it failed, and what approach (not) to take if you try it again!
 So even if it were easy to edit commits, `git revert` would likely work just the same.

 #### Going back in time